 A couple of quick notes: (1) Accordance set me up with a review copy so I could write about it and (2) much of the below draws on or quotes my review of the print edition, albeit with an eye toward the use of the Guided Reader in Accordance specifically.

 Short, one-sentence version: Accordance takes an already good (and long-awaited) resource and significantly enhances its usability for readers of the Septuagint.

 Below is a longer review of the resource, in Q & A format.

 What books of the LXX are covered?

-There are ten, intended to “give readers a taste of different genres, an experience of distinctive Septuagintal elements, and a sampling of texts later used by writers of the New Testament” (9).
+There are ten readings, meant to “give readers a taste of different genres, an experience of distinctive Septuagintal elements, and a sampling of texts later used by writers of the New Testament” (9).
 Discovering the Septuagint treats nearly 700 verses from:

 For whom is this book?

 Jobes says it “contains everything needed for any reader with three semesters of koine Greek to succeed in expanding their horizons to the Septuagint” (8).
-I think this assessment is right, as I found the book easy to understand (though I’ve had more than three semesters of Greek).
+This felt right as I worked through the resource.
+I found the book easy to understand (though I’ve had more than three semesters of Greek).

 How is the book structured?